 Restore the Gorge

-As one of the most biologically diverse places on the Great Lakes, the Niagara Gorge is home to unique ecological communities including many rare plants, and is also part of a globally significant Important Bird Area.
+As one of the most biologically diverse places on the Great Lakes, the Niagara Gorge is home to unique ecological communities, including many rare plants, and is part of a globally significant Important Bird Area.
 The lower Niagara River rapids are important spawning grounds for freshwater fish including threatened Lake Sturgeon.
-Unfortunately, the health of this sensitive environment has been harmed by many factors, especially non-native invasive plants.
-The Land Conservancy has hired Applied Ecological Services to remove harmful invasive plants like Common Buckthorn, Tree-of-Heaven and Phragmites for the first phase of the project.
-These invasive species will be replaced with beneficial natives like oak trees, ninebark shrubs and Canada Anemone.
+The health of this sensitive environment has been harmed by many factors, especially non-native invasive plants.
+The Land Conservancy has hired Applied Ecological Services to remove harmful invasive plants like Norway maple, common buckthorn, tree-of-heaven, and phragmites for the first phase of the project.
+These invasive species are being replaced with beneficial natives like oak trees, ninebark shrubs and Canada anemone.

 This project will control invasive species and plant native trees, shrubs, grasses and flowers in the Niagara Gorge from the Niagara Gorge Discovery Center to Devil’s Hole State Park.
 The project complements Governor Cuomo’s $70 million revitalization of Niagara Falls State Park and other strategic state investments to strengthen the tourism industry in downtown Niagara Falls.
 This project will transform the ecological health of the Niagara River Gorge and Rim and enhance the visitors’ experience at Niagara Falls.